jeayeunmo/dev_guide/MMR2 Architecture Guidelines.md

 # Maple MMR2

-Maple Android app (MMR2) that we use MMR1 output as a reference for MMR2 Android projects.
-It demonstrates the architecture, tools and guidelines that we use when developing for the Android platform (https://github.com/ribot/android-guidelines)
+Maple Android app (MMR2) that we use MMR1 output as a reference.

 Libraries and tools included: